JCNTH/HHS-MAD-2023/README.md

 ## CodeSnippet

-Here are some code snippets from the project and their explanations:
+Here is a code snippet from the project and its explanation:

 ### Events Page